stripe/skycfg/README.md

 [![Build Status](https://travis-ci.org/stripe/skycfg.svg?branch=master)](https://travis-ci.org/stripe/skycfg)
 [![Test Coverage](https://coveralls.io/repos/github/stripe/skycfg/badge.svg?branch=master)](https://coveralls.io/github/stripe/skycfg?branch=master)

-## Stability

-Skycfg depends on internal details of the go-protobuf generated code, and as such it may need to be updated to work with future versions of go-protobuf.
-We will release Skycfg v1.0 after all dependencies on go-protobuf implementation details have been fixed, which will be after the "api-v2" branch lands in a stable release of go-protobuf.

-Our existing public APIs are expected to be stable even before the v1.0 release.
-Symbols that will change before v1.0 are hidden from the public docs and named `Unstable*`.

 ## Getting Started

 The entry point to Skycfg is the [`skycfg.Load()`](https://godoc.org/pkg/github.com/stripe/skycfg/#Load) function, which reads a config file from local disk.
 As the implementation stabilizes we expect to expand the public API surface so that Skycfg can be combined with other Starlark extensions.